ievapb/ievapb/README.md

 👋 Hi, I’m Ieva Bareikė

 👀 I’m interested in finding remote job as either:
--    business process manager (10+ years in project and process management) or
+-    IT projects manager (10+ years in project and process management) or
 -    software developer (for entry/junior position)